 The CCON register shown below contains the run control bit for the PCA0 and the flags for the PCA0 timer and each module.
 To run the PCA0 counter, the CR bit (CCON.6) must be set by software.
 The PCA0 is shut off by clearing this bit.
 The CF bit (CCON.7) is set when the PCA0 counter overflows and an interrupt will be generated if the ECF bit in the CMOD register is set.
 The CF bit can only be cleared by software.
 CCF0 to CCF5 are the interrupt flags for module 0 to module 5, respectively, and they are set by hardware when either a match or a capture occurs.
+When CPS[2:0] index to CKMIx16 or MCKDO, the PCA interrupt will be disabled.
 These flags can only be cleared by software.
 The PCA0 interrupt system is shown Figure 16-3.